 Footfall data analytics

-You can read our previous post on the importance of footfall analytics here.
+Check out our previous post on the importance of footfall analytics.

 Companies specializing in location data, such as Unacast, offer a range of visiting information for specific locations and whole areas.
 These metrics can provide data on customer visitation-related issues, such as the number of people who frequent each site, their preferred days and times, and the other places they typically go.